rnc/konflux-tooling/README.md

 The current tools are:

-* Preprocessor : used to preprocess build sources to add a build script and Containerfile.
+* copy-artifacts: used by Ant builds to move built artifacts to the correct location.
-* Deploy: used (with MavenRepositoryDeployer) to deploy files to a maven repository.
+* deploy: used (with MavenRepositoryDeployer) to deploy files to a maven repository.
-* CopyArtifacts: used by Ant builds to move built artifacts to the correct location.
+* notify: used to notify PNC components that a pipeline has finished.
-* Notify: used to notify PNC components that a pipeline has finished.
+* prepare : used to preprocess build sources to add a build script and Containerfile.

 It is deployed as an image to https://quay.io/repository/redhat-user-workloads/konflux-jbs-pnc-tenant/konflux-tooling?tab=tags&tag=latest